insight-creative/milksource.com/content/careers/driver-milk-hauler-omro.md

 * The employee must occasionally (up to 33% of the time) lift and/or move up to 50 pounds
 * Specific vision abilities required by this job include close vision and the ability to adjust focus

+This position will be 12-hour days every other weekend and two days a week.
+Day shift or night shift available. $30,000 - $37,000/year.

 To learn more or apply, please **<a target="_blank" rel="noopener" href="https://www.indeed.com/job/driver-milk-hauler-part-time-35b1d0d7e4a0561e">click here</a>.**&nbsp;